-How Coca-Cola Created ONE Source of Truth - Presented at IIex North America
+How Coca-Cola Created ONE Source of Truth

 Most of us have heard the much-used term “fake news.”
-But how do we know if news is actually real or fake?
+But how do we know if the news is actually real or fake?
 The last few years of media reporting have proved that discovering the truth can be trickier than we ever thought.
 When it comes to market research, we are often seeking the truth based on a set of rules to get to the correct numbers and uncover the complete story the data is telling us.
 Our director of group services, Horst Feldhaeuser, dove into this issue, using a case example of our work with Coca-Cola, during his presentation at IIeX North America, “No Fake News: How Coca-Cola Created ONE Source of Truth – All the Time, Every Time.”

-The first priority of the Coca-Cola Company is “winning the hearts and minds of consumers.”
-In order to achieve this, the company had to find its “truth.”
+The priority of the Coca-Cola Company is “winning the hearts and minds of consumers.”
+To achieve this, the company had to find its “truth.”
 This means bringing together all the data it collected, across 300 brands, 100+ data sources and 75+ agencies, to track and measure success among consumers in all markets in which it operates.
 Because the company has numerous touchpoints from marketing to bottlers, transport to point-of-sale and ultimately to the shopper and consumer, they needed a clear plan on how to manage all this information.

 The Coca-Cola Company saw that the only way to have a superior understanding of consumer behavior was by achieving an integrated view of the company’s whole business.
-The research must provide a holistic and predictive understanding of the target audiences by leveraging behavioral, social, passive and survey data, all while doing it in a faster and more cost effective way.
+The research must provide a holistic and predictive understanding of the target audiences by leveraging behavioral, social, passive and survey data, all while doing it in a faster and more cost-effective way.

-This goal resulted in a shift in strategy, a refocusing of resources, while working on new ways to unlock growth and leverage technology.
+This goal resulted in a shift in strategy, a refocusing of resources while working on new ways to unlock growth and leverage technology.
 Coca-Cola did this while also recognizing the rapid changes taking place in the world – among consumers, retailers and the socio-political environment in which it operates as a whole.
 The result was uncovering a “single source of truth” for its consumer research and reporting metrics, applying global protocols, so that stakeholders would receive globally consistent results no matter where in the world of Coca-Cola - the right information at the right time.

 This goal spurred the creation of a single integrated system to access and view the entire cycle of all brand activations from testing, evaluating and live conversations through impact evaluation and planning.
 This system brings together Coca-Cola’s complex survey data, harmonizes that data, makes accessing the data easier for stakeholders, and maintains data quality and integrity at all points between collection and analysis.